 - (g) Notification.
-The owner or custodian of a dangerous animal shall notify the administrator prior to moving, selling, transferring, or otherwise disposing of the animal, or when the dangerous animal is at large, has committed an attack or act of aggression on any person or animal, or has died. - (h) The owner shall adhere to Aall other requirements reasonably established by the animal control officer or administrator to ensure the health, safety and welfare of the public. - (f) Subsections (a), (b), and (c) above shall not apply to the following: - (1) Guide dogs for the blind or deaf while performing their duties; - (2) Dogs participating in field or obedience trials or conformation exhibitions; - (3) Dogs assisting their owner/handler in legal hunting activities or in the herding of livestock; - (4) Dogs assisting a security guard or assisting a peace officer engaged in law enforcement activities; - (5) Dogs being trained for any of the above described purposes on private property with the permission of the landowner, so long as such dogs are under the direct control of such individuals to assure that they do not violate any other provision of law.
+The owner or custodian of a dangerous animal shall notify the administrator prior to moving, selling, transferring, or otherwise disposing of the animal, or when the dangerous animal is at large, has committed an attack or act of aggression on any person or animal, or has died. - (h) The owner shall adhere to all other requirements reasonably established by the animal control officer or administrator to ensure the health, safety and welfare of the public.

-6.068.119050.
-Vicious Dangerous animals at large.
+6.06.050.
+Dangerous animals at large.

-It is unlawful for any person owning or having possession, custody, charge, or controlowner or custodian of any dog or other animal known by such person to be vicious dangerous to cause or permit the animal to run loose about the person's premises in a manner endangering any person lawfully entering such premises, or cause or permit the animal to be unrestrained upon or about any public street, sidewalk, park, schoolyard, or private property of other persons.
+It is unlawful for an owner or custodian of any animal known by such person to be dangerous to cause or permit the animal to run loose about the person's premises in a manner endangering any person lawfully entering such premises, or cause or permit the animal to be unrestrained upon or about any public street, sidewalk, park, schoolyard, or private property of other persons.